monk-ee/Elasticsearch-zabbix/README.md

  - it needs pyes to work https://pypi.python.org/pypi/pyes/
  - pyes is a connector to use elasticsearch from python.

+This involved for me:
+apt-get install pip
+pip install pyes

-How it works for Debian/Ubuntu (at least)
+How it works for Debian/Ubuntu
 =============

-- Put ESzabbix.py in /etc/zabbix/externalscripts/ in the zabbix node
+- Put ESzabbix.py in /etc/zabbix/externalscripts/ in the zabbix node.
+You may need to create this directory.

 - Put ESzabbix.userparm in the zabbix include parameters dir; "/etc/zabbix/zabbix_agentd.d"